10 Best Hrtech for December 2025

 Risk Factors

-• Competitive pressures from SAP, Oracle, and niche players
+• Competitive pressure from SAP, Oracle, and specialized HR platforms

 Stock #3: Paychex, Inc. (PAYX)